articles Ratings /ratings/en/research/articles/240502-european-utilities-the-rating-relevance-of-net-zero-commitments-13034558 content esgSubNav

 • Some €0.7 trillion on grids, per Eurelectric's approximation of 0.67 spend on grid for each €1 spent on adding renewables generation, given Europe's wind versus solar mix .

-This puts into perspective the EU's estimate of the financing it will itself put in put place, which under RePowerEU it estimated at some €300bn by 2030.
+This puts into perspective the EU's estimate of the financing it will itself put into place, which under RePowerEU it estimated at some €300bn by 2030.
 Total capex needs are probably closer to 5x-7x that amount.

 Industrial and capital partnerships to share risk could facilitate growth for less-mature technologies.
 However, this could lead to group structures, project liabilities, and cash flow circulation that are more complex.
 Asset rotation is more challenging in industries with more uncertain earnings prospects, especially in a higher-for-longer interest-rate environment.
 Adaptability, flexibility, and a willingness to change direction will therefore be important in navigating sustained decarbonization paths.
 This places increasing pressure on management strength, risk management, and other competencies.
 It also clouds utility sector visibility and credit resilience.
 We believe the credit profiles of those companies that act now and can maintain competitive production costs will benefit.